jledun/pocket-recorder/README.md

 * record, pause, resume the input of your selected soundcard (selected in config.json) (with alsa arecord)
 * play, pause, resume the last recordings made
 * manage your recordings : rename files, delete files, download to your web browser or simply play it to the soundcard of the RPI (with alsa aplay)
 * you can add music (wav format) in the destination_folder then play it
 * reboot or shutdown the RPI
+* manage arecord options from web application, options are saved into server/config.json file.

 ## Other options to help while on performing on stage